1997-2004 Chevrolet Corvette

 Tools needed: Panel tool, small flat-blade screwdriver, ¼" socket, ratchet and extension, Torx T-27 driver

-The fastback's rear speakers can be a bit challenging to replace (Crutchfield Research Photo)
+The coupe's rear speakers can be a bit challenging to replace (Crutchfield Research Photo)

-Replacing the rear speakers in the fastback involves some rather fiddly bits of work, but it's really not that hard if you work carefully and stay organized.
+Replacing the rear speakers in the Corvette coupe involves some rather fiddly bits of work, but it's really not that hard if you work carefully and stay organized.
 You’ll have to remove the roof trim and work your way back to the speakers.

 You can replace the factory 6-3/4" speakers with same-size or a variety of 5-1/4" or 6-1/2" aftermarket models.
 If you go with the smaller models, you'll need mounting brackets, and they're included at a very nice discount with your Crutchfield speaker purchase.